-Nest comes with its own module system.
+Nest has its own module system.
 And that's the point in itself against it.
-Javascript organizes code into modules natively right now, and with Nest you are adding another layer of indirection upon it, just to solve the same problem.
-Because the framework leverages it so heavily, everything else is built around that, and those bad decisions cascade.
+Modern JS natively organizes code into modules, and with Nest you are adding another layer of indirection upon it to solve the same problem.
+Because the framework leverages its own module system heavily, that abstraction cascades.

-Let's start with a trivial example - we will have a controller for handling http requests, some kind of container that will isolate business logic ("service" word not used intentionally), and a thing that wires them together.
+Let's show it with a simple example - we will have a controller for handling http requests, a code container that will isolate business logic ("service" not used intentionally), and a thing that wires them together.
 All of them are singletons so not much magic will happen.

 // cats.service.ts